sclown/HeyBye/README.md

 ## DST Note

-The cron schedules use UTC.
-During CET (winter), 8:00 UTC = 9:00 AM Berlin.
-During CEST (summer), 9:00 AM Berlin = 7:00 UTC.
-Adjust the cron values in the workflow files when the clocks change, or accept the ~1 hour offset.
+The cron schedules use UTC and are set to 7:40 UTC (morning) and 16:40 UTC (evening) to account for ~20 minute GitHub Actions delay.
+During CET (winter), this targets ~9:00 AM and ~6:00 PM Berlin.
+During CEST (summer), adjust the cron values by -1 hour, or accept the ~1 hour offset.